 - Resilience

 - Environmental impacts

 - Climate change

-- Read more about our approach to materiality on pages 34 to 35

 - Water service

 - Retail and commercial

-- Resource
+- 🛑 Resource

-- Read more about our principal risks on pages 104 to 105

 The Environment Agency (EA) will publish its annual performance assessment for 2021 in July 2022.
 The EA's most recent annual assessment was for 2020, and we achieved our best ever performance, as we were green across all measures.
 We are the first water company to achieve this level of performance since 2015.
 We were awarded the maximum 4 star rating, meaning we were classed by the EA as an industry-leading company.